HarHarLinks/matrix-webhook-receiver/README.md

 Alternatively, `docker build --tag matrix-webhook-receiver:latest .` and `docker run --name matrix-webhook-receiver --mount "type=bind,src=$PWD/data,dst=/app/data" -p 8000:8000 matrix-webhook-receiver:latest`.

 Use a reverse proxy to enable https and/or http basic auth.
 This is especially relevant for the `/set` and `/delete` endpoints, since otherwise the public can use your receiver.
+There is an [nginx example](examples/example.nginx.conf) for your convenience.

 Set the environment variable `URL_PREFIX` if you are not serving the app at `/`, e.g. in the following case `URL_PREFIX="/webhooks"`.